What affects premiums:

 - For teenagers - get good grades and take driver training since both qualify for discounts.

-- For drivers over 62 - take an accident prevention course which qualifies for a discount.
+- For drivers over 60 years and older - take an accident prevention course which qualifies for a discount.

 - Maintain a good credit history